MuskanChaddha/STONE-PAPER-SCISSOR-GAME-IN-Python/README.md

-	 After Open pycharm After installation of all conda files either right click  and run  Stone_paper_scissor.py or use shortcut as ctr+shift+f10 to run Stone_paper_scissor.py finally press 'Y' or Y to exit from the window
+	 After Open pycharm After installation of all conda files either right click  and run  Stone_paper_scissor.py or use shortcut as ctr+shift+f10 to run Stone_paper_scissor.py finally press 'N' or 'n' to exit from the window